-With two mountains, lake views, and over 6000 acres of a winter wonderland with varied terrain, trees, and infamous shoots, Squaw Valley Alpine Meadows is transitioning to 100 percent renewable electricity.
+With two mountains, lake views, and over 6000 acres of a winter wonderland with varied terrain, trees, and infamous shoots, Palisades Tahoe is transitioning to 100 percent renewable electricity.
 The first winter resort in the U.S. to commit to renewable energy at this scale, it will purchase electricity from a solar generation plant to reduce its total annual carbon footprint by 49 percent.
-Squaw Valley Alpine Meadows also banned the sale of single-use water bottles.
+Palisades Tahoe also banned the sale of single-use water bottles.
 News like this makes you want to jump - off a kicker - for joy.

 3. Zermatt, Switzerland